mila-iqia/cableinspect-ad-code/src/enhanced-patchcore/README.md

 - `experiments/configs/`

-The experiments can be run locally or on the cluster.
-The bash scripts are available in the folder:
+The bash script to run the experiments is in:

 - `experiments/tools/`